118 Quotes

 Pontifical Commission Ecclesia Dei July 20, 2023 source access Dubium response on SSPX sacraments Source ↗

-Context: Article quotes PCED dubium on canon 844 and SSPX chapels.
+Context: PCED dubium on canon 844 and SSPX chapels.
+Relevant because absence of the older rite nearby is distinguished from impossibility of Catholic ministry.

 Church / Vatican